 I was lucky that, when I went through my own divorce, I was in the midst of completing my law degree and had access to resources that gave me a vague idea of what I needed to do to settle my matter.
 I mean, I was wrong, and an initial consult with a family lawyer led me down the right track (phew), but I was still in a better position than many.

 I think the best comparison, for me, is from when my son was born.
-The number of a times a midwife would ask ‘have you done X’ and I’m like ‘do I need to do X?’ because when you haven’t been through something before (or haven’t spent half your lifetime studying it), you literally have no reason to know the answer to the question.
+The number of times a midwife would ask ‘Have you done X’ and I’m like ‘Do I need to do X?’ because when you haven’t been through something before (or haven’t spent half your lifetime studying it), you literally have no reason to know the answer to the question.
 You don’t know what you don’t know.

 So, what I hope to do, here, is give you a brief but useful overview of the three common ways you are going to deal with your separation.
 (I say ‘common’ because there are other ways, but I will get to them later.)